 Helping to improve health, child nutrition and women's lives in rural communities in India.

 We stand up for what’s right.
 We carry out research to tackle inequality, influence policy development and improve people’s lives all around the world.

-Take Nitya Rao for example, Professor of Gender & Development at our School of International Development*.
+Take Nitya Rao for example, Professor of Gender & Development at our School of Global Development*.
 Nitya examines the intersections of gender with other forms of social identity (such as caste and ethnicity) and inequality, as central to addressing development challenges.

 Nitya is currently involved with research that examines the links between women’s agricultural work, and the nutrition and health outcomes of their children, households and of the women themselves.

 She finds that the key to improving household nutrition, health outcomes and women’s lives in India is first of all the recognition of women as farmers and workers, and the implementation of policies that aim to reduce the time and effort-intensity of women’s agricultural and domestic work.

 “The lack of attention to women’s time as a key factor in child nutrition outcomes is perhaps the main reason for the persistence of poor nutritional outcomes despite economic growth.” – Professor Nitya Rao